guettli/deadends-of-it/README.md

 I just don't know if XSLT is a programming language or a data format.
 I never liked it.
 It was way too verbose, it was complicated to write.
 It was not a real programming language and simple things got complicated soon.
 I am happy to see XSLT going: [Stackoverflow Tag-Trend](http://sotagtrends.com/?tags=[xslt])

+Perl

+Lisp

 Shell Scripts ([Google trend for shell scripts](https://trends.google.de/trends/explore?date=all&q=shell%20scripts)): I use the shell interactively daily.
-But I stopped writing shell scripts several years ago.
+But I stopped writing non-conditionless shell scripts several years ago.
 Either the script is important (then I would do it with a better language and store it in git) xor it is unimportant.
+For running a sequence of commands (conditionless) the shell is still handy.

 # One Spec, several Implementations